EtheaDev/IconFontsImageList/README.md

 # IconFontsImageList
-An extended ImageList for Delphi (from 2010 ver.) to simplify use of Icons with material icon fonts (resize, colors and more...)
+An extended ImageList for Delphi (from 2010 to current) to manage webfont icons.

 Novembre 2019: first version:
 - A component IconFontsImageList with advanced component editor.